clingen-data-model/clinvar-ingest/test/data/api/README.md

 ### Runinng a whole workflow

-For this, the input to the workflow is a wrapper object with the value passed to the first step of hte workflow being a field called `argument` and the value being the JSON-encoded payload.
-For example the value passed as the POST payload to teh `/copy` Cloud Run Service can be JSON-encoded as a JSON string in the `argument` field.
+For this, the input to the workflow is a wrapper object with the value passed to the first step of the workflow being a field called `argument` and the value being the JSON-encoded payload.
+For example the value passed as the POST payload to the `/copy` Cloud Run Service can be JSON-encoded as a JSON string in the `argument` field.
 It will not accept `argument` as being a JSON object, the value of that field itself, despite being JSON, must be JSON-encoded into a string.

 Creating a workflow payload from a cloud run service payload: